 “When we understand the sacredness, the beauty, the eternal nature, of our own spirit, then we can recognize it in creation, and we can recognize it in others.
 When we don’t realize, experience, and perceive the sacredness of our own true Self, our perception is an illusion of the world.
 But when we understand who we are and understand our harmony and relationship with the world around us and the people around us, then we actually see everything as truth,” Radhanath Swami.

 We know there’s a lot to unpack in this article.
-As we embark on this self-discovery journey together, we will be diving deeper and sharing more thoughts, ideas, and resources to support you on your journey to becoming who you are.
+As we embark on this self-discovery journey together, we will dive deeper and share more thoughts, ideas, and resources to support you on your journey to becoming who you are.
+Join our weekly newsletter: Journey Within, to stay connected.

 Remember, you are whole and complete now.
 You are worthy of all that your soul desires.
 All that Is adores you and loves you and conspires with you to create the life you want.